 - Submit concurrences or comments for the principal investigator and for all co-principal investigators listed on the LOI form to email@example.com within three (3) business days after the stated SJSU internal deadline.

-SJSU Research Foundation and the
+SJSU Research Foundation and

-AVP for the Office of Research
+the Office of Research

-submitted letters based on the following criteria:
+The Office of Research evaluates all submitted letters of intent based on the following criteria:

 - Completeness based on requirements